The Benefits of Drama Therapy for Young People With Autism

 Drama and Therapy

-Drama therapy programs can play a crucial role in the development of an autistic young adult's self-esteem and social skills.
+Drama therapy programs can play a crucial role in the development of an autistic young person's self-esteem and social skills.
 They can provide a fun yet challenging environment in which all kinds of relevant expression is allowed and encouraged.

 It is built on four principles: